 - Adjust delimiters or leave the default ones.
 A file preview box allows you to verify the accurateness of separator setup.

 - Associate file columns with database fields to migrate data to another PrestaShop store or apply automapping since exported file columns have identical names.

-If you have full HTTP path to PrestaShop product images in .csv, just enable Import Images box under preview box.
+If you have full HTTP path to PrestaShop product images in .csv, just enable the “Import Images” checkbox under the preview box.

-To upload locally saved pictures you have to activate this option and also select the folder keeping these images.
+To upload locally saved pictures, you have to activate this option and also select the folder keeping these images.